2nd Generation Christianity

 B. Not concerned with building a relationship with Jesus.

-C. Become uninterested with winning lost souls because you have better things to do.
+C. Become uninterested in winning lost souls because you have better things to do.

 D. Come to church out of habit and not desire.